 Sometimes your cat may choose to spray on your furniture, a certain spot on the carpet, or even your walls.
 Regardless of where, the reason could be they are marking their territory by spraying, or they don’t like their litter box.
 They also could be bored or acting out.
 If you don’t clean the litter box enough, that can be a reason why your cat searches for other places to go.

-If you find that your cat has sprayed or marked, here are some ways you can clean up the spots, in hopes that your cat won’t return and do it again.
+If you find that your cat has sprayed or marked, here are some ways you can clean up the spots to eliminate cat odor, in hopes that your cat won’t return and do it again.

 Enzyme Cleaners: Nature’s Miracle Just for Cats Urine Stain & Odor Remover and X-O Plus Odor Neutralizer/Cleaner are two of the best enzyme cleaners to use when cleaning up potty spots.
 Enzyme cleaners are a biological compound that helps speed up chemical reactions.
 They help break down the stains easier, and remove the odors, so your cat won’t come back and mark the same spots over and over.